 GBDAA systems use ground-based sensor as the surveillance sensor and may have multiple GBDAA sensors to cover the necessary Surveillance Volume.
 The GBDAA can be utilized to enable transit operations, or operations at lower altitudes in area near airports as well as to enable extended operations.

-A-3 Characteristics of [aeronautical radionavigation / airborne] detect and avoid radar
+A-3 Characteristics of aeronautical radionavigation detect and avoid radar

 The technical parameters are provided in Table 1.